schibsted/spid-tech-docs/resources/articles/authentication.md

 This section contains a list of best practices and requirements that will be performed on integration and security reviews by SPiD.

 ### Client credentials handling
-- Client credentials and redirect URIs must NOT be hardcoded anywhere, but made configurable so the same code can be used for both STAGE and PROD environments.
+- Client credentials and redirect URIs must NOT be hardcoded anywhere, but made configurable so the same code can be used for both STAGE/PRE and PROD environments.
 - Verify that the client configuration for the production environment doesn't use stage credentials or redirect URIs and vice versa.
 This is especially important before you perform a new release of your application.
 - Client secrets are confidential and must be treated as such.
 They should NOT be committed to version control systems or publicly transmitted in the client’s organization or between unsecured systems and communication channels such as instant messages or emails.

 ### Your application's Redirect URI must be valid and follow these security guidelines
 - Previously defined and stored as a valid redirect uri for your client application
 - We don't recommend using IP addresses as these change all the time (unless they are static)
 - Doesn't contain other internal or third party based redirect uris encoded in it
 - Doesn't contain invalid characters (\s`!()[]{};',<>«»“”‘’@")
 - Redirect endpoint is required to be behind SSL (https, not http)